lightning/bolts/01-messaging.md

 Limited precautions are recommended against `ping` flooding, however some latitude is given because of network delays.
-Note that there are other methods of incoming traffic flooding (e.g. sending <i>odd</i> unknown message types, or padding every message maximally).
+Note that there are other methods of incoming traffic flooding (e.g. sending _odd_ unknown message types, or padding every message maximally).

 Finally, the usage of periodic `ping` messages serves to promote frequent key